N4thanJ/Software-Craftmanship-Team10-Sweetcrust/README.md

 # SweetCrust - Bakery Management System

 SweetCrust is an international modern bakery chain.
-This backend serves as the ordering system designed to enhance the customer experience of both regular customers as well as other branches of the SweetCrust chain.
-The platform allows customers and bakers to browse bakery items and create B2B or B2C online orders.
-The backend allows tracking throughout the whole process of the order, from confirmation to delivery, an order status is always available.
+This backend powers the online ordering system for both retail customers (B2C) and business partners or branches (B2B).

+The platform allows customers and bakers to browse products, place orders, and track them through every stage from confirmation to delivery with real-time order status updates.
-The system knows how to differentiate orders an applies the appropriate pricing policy for each type of order.
-Wholesale orders automatically get purchase prices while normal B2C orders get the normal selling price.

-The system also supports the application of discount codes on orders to support promotional events and stimulate orders during specific time periods.
+The system automatically distinguishes between B2C and B2B orders and applies the correct pricing:

+- B2C orders use standard selling prices

+- B2B (wholesale) orders use purchase prices

+Discount codes are supported for promotions and seasonal events.
-Active discount code: `HAPPYNEWYEAR50` valid until 31/01/2026
+Active discount code: HAPPYNEWYEAR50 (valid until 31/01/2026)

-Each shop is connected to their own inventory to make sure orders can only be made if the desired products are in stock.
+Each shop is linked to its own inventory, ensuring orders can only be placed for items that are in stock.

-Products each have multiple variants with their own price modifiers.
-Some variants might just be an increase or decrease in size whereas other products see changes in flavour or ingredients.
+Products support multiple variants, each with its own price modifier.
+Variants may differ in size, flavor, or ingredients, with pricing adjusted accordingly.

 ## Event Storming
 https://miro.com/app/board/uXjVJBbweag=/